amjad-alissa/VectorT/README.md

 # VectorT
-C++ self created Vector class to practice the fundamental concepts of C++
+self created Vector class to practice the fundamental concepts of C++, as an assignment for "Programming 3" TH Ulm